Canon G5 X vs XC10

 |Canon G7 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X Mark II|

 |Canon G1 X Mark II« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Canon G1 X Mark II|

 |Canon G7 X« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X|

 It is notable that the XC10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.
+Both the G5X and the XC10 have been discontinued, but can regularly be found used on eBay.
+The XC10 was replaced by the Canon XC20, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.